Scarthan/scarthan.github.io/_posts/2024-12-22-titan-of-enceladus.markdown

 Years later, Amani returned to Enceladus, now a protected site.
 The Titan remained where it had fallen, a colossal monument to the unknown.
 Some said it was a warning, others a promise.
 For Amani, it was a question—a reminder that humanity was not the first to look to the stars for salvation.

 And perhaps, one day, it would not be the last.

-This format makes the story ready for a blog post, with a relative link to the image in the assets directory.